sajeshksv/leaRn/R_tutorial.md

   evenRows <- subsetData[as.numeric(rownames(subsetData)) %% 2 == 0,]
   endTimes <- evenRows$Time

+  # make a subset table with the times
+  timeTable <- data.frame(startTimes, endTimes)

-  # calculate duration vector
+  # the duration vector for the bee is calculated by subtracting startTimes from endTimes
-  waggleDuration <- endTimes - startTimes
+  waggleDuration <- timeTable$endTimes - timeTable$startTimes

   # calculate mean and standard deviation of the durations
   meanWaggles <- mean(waggleDuration)